suchmememanyskill/OpenCentauri/docs/machine/camera.md

 !!! note

-    The mounting location for the stock camera can accomodate up to 42mmx42mm.
+    The mounting location for the stock camera can accommodate up to 42mmx42mm.
     Use of a wider replacement camera module is possible if the module is shifted toward the rear of the printer, but the maximum height is fixed.